These Maple Walnut Squares are delicious, sweet bites with tons of maple flavour in the filling, lots of nuts and a crispy shortbread crust.

 And they taste just like butter tarts!
 (And that’s a very good thing :)

-- I like a combination of pecans and walnuts in these squares.
+Walnuts – you can use walnuts or pecans for the squares.
+Sometimes I like to use a combination of pecans and walnuts.
 Use what you have or like.

 - If neatness of squares is important (for presentation), once cooled, remove to a cutting board and cut off all the edges by about 1/2-3/4 inch, then cut the remaining piece in to equal squares.